-Alexander Correctional Institution (Alexander CI) is a facility located in Taylorsville, North Carolina governed by the North Carolina Department of Public Safety prisons (NCDPS).
-The facility is a close and minimum custody prison for adult males.
-The facility has a designed capacity of 1252 inmates.
-The facility opened in 2004 and is one of six 1000-bed single-cell Close Custody prisons built in the state.
-In 2007, a Correction Enterprise plant that produces wood product items and upholstered furniture began operation in the vocational space within the facility.
+Lanesboro Correctional Institution (Lanesboro CI) is a facility located in Polkton, North Carolina governed by the North Carolina Department of Public Safety prisons (NCDPS).
+The facility is a close, minimum and medium custody prison for adult males.
+The facility has a designed capacity of 2,064 inmates.
+This auditor was advised by the administration that the facility is in a transition phase with the population.
+The facility will be a female facility and renovations within the buildings have begun to accommodate for this population.
+The minimum custody compound will remain as a male population.
 The facility's physical plant is comprised of two (2) secure compounds that are entirely separate from each other surrounded by two (2) separate perimeter security fences.

-The close custody physical plant is comprised of two (2) buildings with a built-in electronic intrusion detection system alerts armed correctional officers at the prison gatehouse and in roving patrols for escape attempts.
+The close and medium custody physical plant is comprised of two (2) buildings with a built-in electronic intrusion detection system alerts armed correctional officers at the prison gatehouse and in roving patrols for escape attempts.
 The first building is a check point where everyone entering into the facility undergoes security clearance.
-The second building consists of the administrative area comprised of administration offices, conference rooms, training and training classrooms, master control area, visitation area, inmate receiving area with holding cells and bathroom/shower area, sally port area, kitchen with two (2) dining areas, chemical closet, dry storage, walk-in cooler/freezer area, medical including waiting area and dental area, program area with offices, chapel/library, diagnostic area including mental health and case management offices and a waiting area with bathroom, file room area, warehouse and maintenance area, security area with offices and control room, commissary area in each housing unit with an exterior window to the hallway, nine (9) recreation areas for varied populations (general, processing, regular & restrictive), gymnasium, testing area, vocational and academic classrooms, and storage areas throughout the facility.
+The second building has a second security clearance and consists of the administrative area comprised of administration offices, conference rooms, training and training classrooms, master control area, visitation area, inmate receiving area with holding cells and bathroom/shower area, sally port area, kitchen with two (2) dining areas, chemical closet, dry storage, walk-in cooler/freezer area, medical including waiting area and dental area, program area with offices, chapel, diagnostic area including mental health and case management offices and a waiting area with bathroom, file room area, warehouse and maintenance area, security area with offices and control room, commissary area in each housing unit with an exterior window to the hallway, nine (9) recreation areas for varied populations (general, processing, regular & restrictive), gymnasium, testing area, vocational and academic classrooms, and storage areas throughout the facility.